 Sunset in Byron Bay.
 With sights like these, how could you not fall in love with Australia

-Sunset on Byron Bay’s Main Beach casts a romantic glow over one of the best beaches in NSW
+Sunset on Byron Bay’s Main Beach casts a romantic glow over one of the best beaches in New South Wales.

 Bondi Beach, Sydney, NSW

 It’s not the natural beauty of Bondi Beach that landed it a spot on our list of the best beaches in Australia.
-It’s not the great waves, beautiful surroundings, or the crystal clear waters.
-It’s the fact that Bondi Beach is truly the most famous of all of Australia beaches and is an icon of Australian beach culture.
+It’s not the great waves, beautiful surroundings, or the crystal clear turquoise water.
+It’s the fact that Bondi Beach is truly the most famous of all of Australia’s beaches and is an icon of Australian beach culture.

 Bondi Beach is most definitely one of the best beaches in Sydney.
-In 2008 it was added to the Australian National Heritage List, and rightfully so.
-It was here that the world’s first Surf Life Saving club opened its doors over 100 years ago, it was also here, in early 1900’s that a series of bathing suit protests paved the way to the “bikini”.
+In 2008, it was added to the Australian National Heritage List, and rightfully so.
+It was here that the world’s first Surf Life Saving club opened its doors over 100 years ago, it was also here, in the early 1900’s, that a series of bathing suit protests paved the way to the “bikini”.

 Manly Beach, Sydney